-The first time I met Paul was at the Jockey Club on March 19, 1988, when his band The Weatherman opened for my band Green.
-He played his famous acoustic through the electric amp setup and that was only one reason the whole situation reminded me so much of Bob Dylan.
+The first time I met Paul was at the Jockey Club in Newport, Kentycky, on March 19, 1988, when his band The Weathermen opened for my band Green.
+He played his famous acoustic through an electric amp setup and that was only one reason the whole situation reminded me so much of Bob Dylan.
 The words just bursting forth from this super tall and rangy dark man.
 Years later, Paul would cover Dylan’s “Isis” and he and my then girlfriend were the only people I knew who could remember all of those words.
 In fact, Paul could remember gigantic passages from any number of the thousands of books and magazines he consumed, partly because of his God-given hard drive but also because of his training as a debate champ, which had earned the Detroit native a scholarship to the University of Kentucky.

 I lured Paul K several times to play with my 90s band The Lilacs.
 The first was on my 24th birthday, October 23, 1992, where we played together at Lounge Ax.
 It became kind of a legendary show.
 The other Lilacs and I spent months promoting it.
 We put flyers up on every possible streetlight, and we even used Tom’s apartment on Clark Street to erect an illegal billboard advertising the show.
 We went on the radio to promote it and it worked.
 The show was standing room only, half from The Lilacs growing presence in the city and half from curiosity to see a songwriter who was finally earning some buzz.
 A couple months later, Paul and I wrote a song together that appeared on The Lilacs best record.
 I named my radio show at WHPK “Amphetamines and Coffee” after one of his songs (and two of his preferences).